nicchoi-29/chris-cornell-lyric-analysis/README.md

 - I used the Genius API to retrieve lyrics from Chris Cornell's solo and band albums.

-- I then used the spacy library to create a cleaner set of lyrics that removed stop words and vocalizations.
+- I then made all words lowercase and then used the spacy library to create a cleaner set of lyrics that removed stop words and vocalizations.
 I also had to remove certain words from spacy's default stop word list.
 For instance, I kept all pronouns because I initially wanted to answer questions regarding pronoun usage.
 I also kept in negative words like "not" and "never."

+- I also played around with keeping lyric tags like "chorus", "intro", and "outro," and I uploaded that jupyter notebook to this repository.
+I had thought they would be helpful when looking at n-grams, but because I didn't include n-grams in my final project, I decided to remove these labels.

 - I initially used Counter to try to answer my questions about pronoun usage but I revisited to count and categorize (first-, second-, and third-person) programmatically and with the help of ChatGPT.